What does Theodora Children’s Charity do?

 CHILD PROTECTION ABOVE EVERYTHING

 All our Giggle Doctors have an enhanced DBS check.
 They always get permission from the children before approaching them.
 Nurses also inform us whether or not to visit a particular child.
 Our service is one of the few things in hospital children can have a say in.
-To request a copy of our child protection policy please click here.
+To view a copy of our safeguarding policy please click here.

 How can I get in touch with The Theodora Children’s Charity?

 Get in touch by emailing [email protected] or by calling our switchboard on 02077130044.
 To find out more about our Giggle Doctors and the hospital programme, select the option for ‘Programme Manager’ and to find out more about our fundraising, select the option for the Fundraising Team.